 Once the network has been forgotten, it’ll appear under Choose A Network.
 Tap on your Wi-Fi network, then enter your network’s password to reconnect.

-However, if Off is selected, your iPhone won’t download podcasts automatically when they become available.
+If you have both of these switches turned off, your iPhone won’t download new podcasts automatically when they become available.

 Check Content & Privacy Restrictions